 If you are looking for a Pacific Ocean dive, some of the best places in each direction are Japan and New Zealand.
 North American beaches, South America, and the Gulf of Mexico have also seen their fair share of tiger sharks, and those who have taken up diving as an extreme sport hobby will certainly want to spend some time in the Caribbean.
 Africa also boasts some of the best experiences for diving with tiger sharks and has several established dive sites.
 Other great places include Hong Kong, India, and Australia.

-All photographs by Willy Volk
+Creative Commons photo by Willy Volk